dan-nagle/h2m/README.txt

 In all cases, comments in the code should point out the problem.

 Names Begining With "_": Names will be prepended with h2m in order to create a legal identifier.
 Warnings will be printed to standard error when a name is changed.
 A user must change names in the C files to allow interoperability.
 Optionally, the -auto-bind or -b option can perform some Fortran to C binding automatically.
+Note that these name specification statements are not legal in structured type definitions and names of structured types must be changed by hand.
+For example:
+int __my_integer;
+-> h2m -b ->
+INTEGER(C_INT), BIND(C, name="__my_integer") :: h2m__my_integer

-Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with unrecognized_type(...) in the output.
-This should only happen with (void) types for which there is no Fortran equivalent.
+Unrecognized Types: When h2m does not recognize a type in a header, it will print a warning about the problem and surround the questionably translated text with WARNING_UNRECOGNIZED(...) in the output.
+This is most commonly seen with void types, types associated with va_list or other built-in C types for which there is no Fortran equivalent, and types defined in complicated typedef statements.
+If the -detect-invalid or -d option is enabled, h2m will detect invalid types and comment out the entire declaration involiving them.
+Warnings will be printed in the text and in standard error.

 Unions: There is no Fortran type interoperable with a union.
 A union will be translated into a TYPE definition in Fortran, but this translated TYPE is not interoperable.

 Name and Line Lengths Exceeding Maximum:
 Though C has no limits on line and name lengths, Fortran does.
-Though h2m can detect line length problems and warn about them, it is not able to address these issues which may require continuing lines with the "&" symbol.
-This often occurs during very long function declarations or during translations of typedefs where appending the type to the fiend in the generated structure increases its length.
+Though h2m can detect line length and name length problems and will comment out the offending text, it does not know how to split lines.
+This must be done by hand.
+Warnings will be printed on standard error and in the translated text.
+These problems are most commonly seen in typedefs with very long names and function definitions with very long argument lists.

 OPTIONS: